About Us

 Vortex was established in 2001 and is headquartered in Littleton, CO.

 Vortex tools are the result of over a decade and millions of dollars in research, development, and testing.
-10 U.S. patents have been granted to this beneficial technology, with international protection in Australia, Canada, and Mexico.
+11 U.S. patents have been granted to this beneficial technology, with international protection in Australia, Canada, and Mexico.
 Several improvements to the technology are in development and additional patents are pending.

 The Vortex technology was extensively tested at Texas A&M University, Texas Tech, the Department of Energy’s Rocky Mountain Oilfield Testing Center (RMOTC), the Stripper Well Consortium (SWC—Penn State), and by multi-national and large, independent oil and gas companies.

-Over 1,500 patented Vortex tools have been sold into markets worldwide.
+Over 1,650 patented Vortex tools have been sold into markets worldwide.

 KEY MANAGEMENT

-COLIN McKAY MILLER
+COLIN McKAY MILLER: VP MARKETING

 VORTEX’S COMMITMENT TO SUSTAINABILITY